Postgraduate Consultancy Projects

 There are three types of postgraduate consultancy project:

-- Internship Experience Project (IEP): An individual from our postgraduate courses will work in your organisation for around 6-8 weeks to put their course theory into practice by working on your challenge.
+- In-company Experience Project (IEP): An individual from our postgraduate courses will work in your organisation for around 6-8 weeks to put their course theory into practice by working on your challenge.
 NB this will require a significant amount of face-to-face working, as we can’t let students work from home full time on this project.

 *presentations can either be face-to-face or virtual depending on Covid restrictions or your availability and location.

 At the end of the project, the students deliver a verbal presentation to you, followed by a written report outlining their research findings and recommendations.

 For NBS the nature of the project challenge is more important than the size of company or industry that pitches it.
 Experiential learning projects are a popular option for students and are offered on most of NBS’s master level degrees.
 With its broad range of postgraduate programmes available, the types of business challenge our students can tackle is equally diverse.
 No two briefs are the same and each is developed according to the organisations’ needs.

 These projects form an assessed part of the students’ study and therefore there is no fee to be involved.